UK prepares biggest security operation in history for Queen Elizabeth II's funeral | World

 - Operation ‘London Bridge’: What Happens After the Death of Queen Elizabeth II

 Queen Elizabeth II’s funeral will be held at Westminster Abbey in London at 7:00 am PT..
-Before that, the coffin will go through a procession through the streets of the capital and will be exposed for four days in Westminster Hall, the oldest building of the British Parliament.
+Before, the coffin will pass through a procession through the streets of the capital and will be exposed for four days in Westminster Hall, the oldest building of the British Parliament.

 World leaders are expected at the ceremony